 Pignoletto

-Pingelotto is a white frizzante wine created from the pignoletto grape, which is sparkling in Italian.
+Pingelotto is a white frizzante wine created from the Pignoletto grape sparkling in Italian.
 A less well-known alternative to sparkling white wine is ordinary white wine.

 It is a rare variety of wine and isn’t produced as frequently as Lambrusco.
 But Pignoletto is made by numerous wineries in the Bologna area.